 - 12.F.1.
 After the initial score has been called to start the match, the only option available for a player/team to discontinue playing the match until completion is Retirement. - 12.F.2.
 During a match, if a player/team cannot immediately continue after the 15-minute medical time-out period has expired, a Retirement will be imposed. - 12.F.3.
 The player/team must make a Retirement request during the match to either the referee or the opposing player/team. - 12.F.4.
-The player/team who requests a Retirement during a match, or a player/team on which a rule-based

-Forfeit has been imposed, will have all score(s) reported per the guidelines in the Retirement Scoring section.
-(See Rule 12.
-F.6.)

-- 12.F.4.a.
-If applicable, a player/team is still eligible for the next match in the same bracket after choosing a Retirement option for a previous match. - 12.F.4.b.
+The player/team who requests a Retirement during a match, or a player/team on which a rule-based Forfeit has been imposed, will have all score(s) reported per the guidelines in the Retirement Scoring section (see Rule 12.F.6.a.) - 12.F.4.a.
+If applicable, a player/team is still eligible for the next match in the same bracket after choosing a Retirement option for a previous match.

+12.F.4.b.
 A player/team may request a Retirement for any upcoming match in the specified bracket.

 12.F.5.
-Withdrawals:
+Withdrawals

 - 12.F.5.a.
-A player/team may request to be withdrawn from any scheduled bracket(s) that have not been started by tournament operations personnel. - 12.F.5.b.
-If a player/team has completed any matches, the player/team may request to be withdrawn from ALL upcoming matches in that bracket. - 12.F.5.c.
+A player/team may request to be withdrawn from any scheduled bracket(s) that has not been started by tournament operations personnel. - 12.F.5.b.
+If a player/team has completed any matches, the player/team may request to be withdrawn from all upcoming matches in that bracket.
+The request must be made prior to the initial score being called to start their next match. - 12.F.5.c.
 The player/team must make their Withdrawal request to either the Tournament Director, Head Referee or operations desk personnel. - 12.F.5.d.
 The withdrawn player/team shall be removed from any future participation in the specified bracket. - 12.F.5.e.
 The withdrawn player/team shall have all scores reported per the guidelines in the Withdrawal Scoring section.
-(See Rule 12.F.7.)

-12.F.6.
-Forfeit, Ejections and Retirement Match Scoring Guidelines
+(See Rule 12.F.7.) - 12.F.6.
+Forfeits, Ejections, Expulsions and Retirement Match Scoring Guidelines - 12.F.6.a.
+Actual game scores at the time of retirement shall be reported for the player/team that retires.
+The opponents shall be awarded all points necessary for proper match completion, ensuring a two-point margin.
+For example, in Game 1 of a two-out-of-three games match, a team with 10 points retires when the score is 10-5.
+The final scores will be recorded as: